bitjson/bch-vm-limits/stakeholders.md

 > We are excited to eliminate the 201-opcode and 520-byte limits from the CashScript compiler, empowering BCH contract developers to experiment with and build more powerful and innovative smart contracts.
 >
 > —<cite>[CashScript](https://cashscript.org/) ([Issue #219](https://github.com/CashScript/cashscript/issues/219#issuecomment-2428914826))</cite>

+> By enabling greater flexibility in smart contract design, BCH is positioning itself as a testbed for risk-on features, similar to how Litecoin led the way with Segwit before Bitcoin.
+It’ll be interesting to see how BCH developments are adopted in the crypto space.
+>
+> —<cite>Corbin Fraser ([via Bitcoin.com News](https://news.bitcoin.com/a-major-improvement-to-bitcoin-cash-will-smash-developer-bottlenecks/)), [Bitcoin.com](https://www.bitcoin.com) CEO</cite>

+> These proposals are net positives for Bitcoin Cash.
+By removing outdated restrictions, they’re giving developers the freedom to create the next generation of BCH dapps with greater efficiency and security.
+That’s obviously a win for users too.
+>
+> —<cite>Andreas Larsson ([via Bitcoin.com News](https://news.bitcoin.com/a-major-improvement-to-bitcoin-cash-will-smash-developer-bottlenecks/)), [Bitcoin.com](https://www.bitcoin.com) Director of Engineering</cite>

 ### Disapprove